Moving away from plastic

 Phase out of Plastic Bags

-A network of concerned organisations recently organised Talanoa Sessions to discuss the impact of plastics on our environment and particularly on our oceans, and the need for a phase out of plastic bags.
-The goal of the meeting was to reach an agreement on acceptable timelines for such a phase out and that this process be led by the Private Sector.
+In 2017, a partnership of concerned organisations organised Talanoa Sessions to discuss the impact of plastics on our environment and particularly on our oceans, and the need for a phase out of plastic generally starting with single-use plastic bags.
+The goal of the meeting was to reach an agreement on acceptable timelines for such a phase out and for this process be led by the Private Sector.